Shirdi Sai Baba Temple

 How to Reach

 The nearest airport to Shirdi is the Aurangabad Airport which is 130 kilometers away from Shirdi.
 The airport is well-connected to major cities like Delhi, Mumbai, and Hyderabad.
 You can board a taxi or a cab or a bus to reach Shirdi from Aurangabad.

 Kopergaon Railway Station, 16 kilometers away, is the nearest railway station to Shirdi.
-Kopergaon is well-connected to major cities of India through the rail.
-State-run buses, cabs, taxis and private buses are available from the station for Shirdi.
+Kopergaon is well-connected to major cities of India through rail.
+State-run buses, cabs, taxis, and private buses are available from the station for Shirdi.

 Maharashtra State Transport buses are available from major cities like Nashik, Mumbai, Aurangabad, Ahmednagar, Pune, and Kopargaon to Shirdi.
 Private air-conditioned buses also ply from various cities of Maharashtra to Shirdi.